 The Ohio Department of Higher Education, following the directive of the Ohio General Assembly, developed a statewide policy to facilitate a student's ability to transfer credits from one Ohio public college or university to another in order to avoid duplication of course requirements.
 Since independent colleges and universities in Ohio may or may not be participating in the transfer policy, students interested in transferring to independent institutions are encouraged to check with the college or university of their choice regarding transfer agreements.

-The Ohio Department of Higher Educations’ Transfer and Articulation Policy established the transfer module, which is a subset or entire set of a college or university’s general education program.
-The transfer module consists of 36 to 40 semester hours (or 54 to 60 quarter hours) of courses in the following areas: English, mathematics, arts and humanities, social and behavioral sciences, natural and physical sciences, and interdisciplinary study.
+The Ohio Department of Higher Educations’ Transfer and Articulation Policy established the Ohio Transfer 36, which is a subset or entire set of a college or university’s general education program.
+The transfer module consists of 36 to 40 semester hours (or 54 to 60 quarter hours) of courses in the following areas: English composition and oral communication; mathematics, statistics, and logic; arts and humanities; social and behavioral sciences; and natural sciences.

 A transfer module completed at one college or university will automatically meet the requirements of the transfer module at another college or university once the student is admitted.
 Students may be required, however, to meet additional general education requirements at the institution to which they transfer.